darkyen/babel-plugin-looptar/README.md

 # babel-plugin-looptar

-Breaks infinite loops in ui therads in dev environment, this is really helpful if you are building user interfaces, will save your butt a lot :P
+Breaks infinite loops in ui therads in dev environment, this is really helpful if you are building user interfaces, will save you from crashing tabs when handling lots of fors and just making stupid mistakes.

+For issues and features about looptar the library itself please make an issue at https://github.com/darkyen/looptar/ the issue tracker here is for issues with the babel plugin and not looptar itself.
+This allows sanity with tests and over all less bugs.

 ## Example
 This will work with ``for``, ``while``, ``do while`` loops alike.